 Case study Summary

-Warrington CCG is made up of 26 practices and 135 whole time equivalent GPs serving a practice population of 219,463 The CCG participated in the Learning in Action programme to help its practice networks work together more and make improvements to local services.
-The programme is delivered by NHS England and NHS Improvement and part of the Time for Care support available through the General Practice Forward View.
+The former Warrington CCG participated in the Learning in Action programme to help its practice networks work together more and make improvements to local services.
+The programme was delivered by NHS England and part of the Time for Care support available through the General Practice Forward View.

 Work together in practice networks to use quality improvement tools and approaches to improve local services.